Skip to main content

 Hint.

-First determine the angle or proportion of a rotation that Earth travels in one day, then calculate the arc length of Earth’s orbit.
+First determine the angle or proportion of a revolution that Earth travels in one day, then calculate the arc length of Earth’s orbit.

 Answer.